What is a Fluted Barrel?

 Should You Get a Fluted Barrel?

 Barrel fluting has risen in popularity in recent years, with even the US military working on a spiral fluted heavy barrel design to aid in cooling.
 Whether you're looking to reduce your AR's weight, better deal with heat, improve accuracy, or just stand out at the range, fluted barrels might be a great fit for you.
-The only con of fluting can be the higher price tag from the extra machining it takes to make, but if you're in need of the many benefits that a fluted barrel offers, it is definately worth the investment.
+The only con of fluting can be the higher price tag from the extra machining it takes to make, but if you're in need of the many benefits that a fluted barrel offers, it is definitely worth the investment.

 Check out our complete barrel guide for more detailed information about AR15 barrels and AR10 barrels and our AR10 Calibers guide.